 The home is pulled apart at junctures between main spaces to create glass-walled connections, breaking up the sheer mass of the home, and creating pocket courtyards for moments of visual delight.

-Raw, unpolished concrete walls are threaded throughout the home to delineate spaces, and introduce a textural counterpoint to the otherwise highly refined finishes.
+Raw, unpolished concrete walls are threaded throughout the home to delineate spaces and introduce a textural counterpoint to the otherwise highly refined finishes.
+These occasional muscular elements are homage to the client, the owner of a successful concrete company.